Nifty-Row/casper-signer/README.md

 ## Backend Code

-The backend code for our Casper NFT Marketplace Platform can be found in the following repository: [Casper Signer Backend Repository](https://github.com/Nifty-Row/casper-signer)
+The backend code for our Casper NFT Marketplace Platform can be found in the following repository: [Backend Repository](https://github.com/Nifty-Row/casper-server)

 Please refer to the repository for detailed instructions on setting up and deploying the backend.

 ## Contributing

 We welcome contributions from the community to enhance the features, fix issues, and improve the overall user experience of our Casper NFT Marketplace Platform.
-If you would like to contribute, please follow the guidelines outlined in our [Contribution Guide](https://github.com/Nifty-Row/casper-frontend/blob/main/CONTRIBUTING.md).
+If you would like to contribute, please follow the guidelines outlined in our [Contribution Guide](https://github.com/Nifty-Row/casper-frontend/blob/master/CONTRIBUTING.md).

 ## Support